Common Problems and Solutions with Developing Trumpeters

 1. Embouchure

 Embouchure is not something we want to teach.
 Every student is different, and their physical make-up influences their embouchure (usually teeth and jaw position).
 What is most important is that their air can easily get through the trumpet and they can make a resonant sound.
+Air stream should generally be centered on the mouthpiece.
 Keep striving for that sound and the embouchure will develop naturally.
-Generally speaking, the mouthpiece should have equal parts top and bottom lip.

 2. Using slides for out-of-tune notes